enzo-project/enzo-dev/doc/manual/source/physics/cosmic_rays.rst

 Cosmic Rays have also been implemented in the isolated galaxy simulation.
-They initialize with a profile identical to the thermal gas, multiplied by a constant, ``GalaxySimulationCR``, typically set to 0.1.
+They initialize with a profile equal to the density of the thermal gas, multiplied by a constant, ``GalaxySimulationCR``, typically set to 0.1 (all in code units).